-- DLS address: IP address or hostname of the server on which the Deployment Service is running. - Default mode portDLS port: Port on which the DLS Deployment Service is listening.
+- DLS address: IP address or hostname of the server on which the Deployment Service is running. - DLS port: Port on which the DLS Deployment Service is listening.
 Default: 18443 - Contact gap: The parameter is not used. - Revert to default security: When set, security mode will be set to default.
-When using local phone administration, this will be set by selection option 'Default security' after pressing Save&exit. - ModeSecurity status: Shows whether the communication between the phone and the DLS is secure.
-Value range: "Default" "Secure PIN"

-Value range: "Default", "Secure", "Secure PIN" This parameter is read-only.

-• Security PIN : Used for enhanced security.
+When using local phone administration, this will be set by selection option 'Default security' after pressing Save&exit. - Mode: Shows whether the communication between the phone and the DLS is secure.
+Value range: "Default", "Secure", "Secure PIN" This parameter is read-only. - Security PIN : Used for enhanced security.